Online Courses

 Black Studies BL ST 3 Introduction to African Studies 4 B E, NWC

-Comparative Literature C LIT 128A Children's Literature 4 B G, WRT
+Comparative Literature C LIT 34 Literature of the Americas 4 B G, WRT

 Chicano/a Studies CH ST W 1B Introduction to Chicano/a Studies: On Line 4 A D, AMH, ETH, WRT